-The quality of life for the Berbers is quite poor.
-The need for community development projects may provide open doors through which missionaries may enter.
+The quality of life for the Ghadames Berbers is very poor.
+The need for community development projects may provide open doors through which Christ’s ambassadors may enter.
+Since the Ghadames live in Libya, they really need protection from armed insurgents.

 * Scripture Prayers for the Ghadames in Libya.